Query API

 Query Object

-The query object contains the objects and arrays that define a query to be run on Kentik:
+The query object includes the objects and arrays that specify a query for execution on Kentik:

 Field | Type | Description |